triflicacid/py-lambda-calculus/README.md

 - *Integers* are a sequence of digits, which may be preceded by a negative sign.

-Certain operators are also defined, as below.
+Certain operators are also defined.
+Unary:

+- `-` defines negation.

+And binary:

 - `+` defines integer addition.
 - `-` defines integer subtraction.